 It is an education that must be pursued with study and thinking – “Till I come, dedicate yourself to reading” (1 Tim 4, 13).
 The importance of study shows forth also in the fact that Timothy is asked to be the bearer of books needed by Paul: “As you come, bring the cloak that I left at Troas with Carpus, and the books, especially the parchments.”
 (2 Tim 4, 13).

-“I therefore recommend, first of all, that supplications, prayers and intercessions for all men, for kings and all who are in high positions, that we may lead a quiet and peaceable life in all godliness and dignity.
-This is good and acceptable in the sight of God our Savior, who desires all men to be saved and reach full knowledge of the truth.
+“I, therefore, recommend, first of all, that supplications, prayers, and intercessions for all men, for kings and all who are in high positions, that we may lead a quiet and peaceable life in all godliness and dignity.
+This is good and acceptable in the sight of God, our Savior, who desires all men to be saved and reach full knowledge of the truth.
 Only one, in fact, is God and one mediator between God and men, the man Christ Jesus, who gave himself as a ransom for all “(1 Tim 2: 1-6).

-For Timothy, as a bishop, apply the recommendations to be hospitable, able to teach, gentle, not quarrelsome (1 Tim 3: 2-3); In fact, “it is necessary that [the bishop] enjoy good reputation with those outside, to avoid falling into reproach and the snare of the devil” (1 Tim 3: 7).
+For Timothy, as a bishop, apply the recommendations to be hospitable, able to teach, gentle, not quarrelsome (1 Tim 3: 2-3); In fact, “it is necessary that [the bishop] enjoy a good reputation with those outside, to avoid falling into reproach and the snare of the devil” (1 Tim 3: 7).